Glossary

 CLI

-The Solace Command Line Interface is a text-based interface for configuring and monitoring Solace event brokers.
+The Solace Command Line Interface (CLI) is a text-based interface for configuring and monitoring Solace event brokers.
 It allows a user to perform event broker administration, configuration and provisioning, and network troubleshooting tasks.
 The CLI automatically starts after the event broker powers up.
 For more information, see Solace CLI.

 Client